Crockpot Applesauce (Easy, No-Sugar Recipe)

 Flavor Variations to Try

-• Maple Vanilla: Stir in pure maple syrup and a splash of vanilla extract.
+• Maple Vanilla: Stir in a splash of vanilla and a drizzle of real maple syrup after blending.

-• Pear Ginger: Mix in chopped ripe pears and a touch of ground ginger.
+• Pear Ginger: Mix in chopped ripe pears and a small pinch of ground ginger.

 Three jars of canned homemade applesauce with red apples resting on top of the lids.